hXR16F/ip-logger-revamped/README.md

 </p>

 # Overview
-IP Logger Revamped is a Python script built with Flask to log client IP addresses and user agents.
-It provides the ability to redirect clients to a specified URL and generates shortened links for easy access to the logging endpoint.
+IP Logger Revamped is a Python script built with Flask to log client IP addresses and user agents.\
+It provides the ability to redirect clients to a specified URL and generates shortened links for easy access to the logging endpoint.\
+This project is a continuation of my previous version: [hXR16F/IP-Logger](https://github.com/hXR16F/IP-Logger).

 # Features
 * Logs client IP addresses, user agents, and timestamps into a designated file (ip-logger-revamped.txt).